f3d0ss/mts-project/packages/foundry/DESIGN_DECISION.md

 - Add versioning of ResturantToken contract

 - Dao should not need timelock since there is no meaning in exiting the DAO since you cannot transfer voting power

+- Mint with signed message from Resturant

+- Enforce token URI to be ipfs URI